googleinterns/step/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 ```

 -   The first time you run this command, the console will give you a link.
 Open
-    that link, and login to that page using your `@sps-program` account.
+    that link, and login to that page using your `@google.com` account.
 -   After you login, you'll see a long string of characters.
 Copy those
     characters.
 -   Paste the characters into the console and press enter.